Hot reload for local development

 stario watch main:bootstrap --watch main.py

-stario watch main:bootstrap --watch '**/*.py' --watch-ignore 'data/'
+stario watch main:bootstrap --watch-ignore 'data/' # directory must exist

-stario watch main:bootstrap --watch-ignore '*.sqlite3'
+stario watch main:bootstrap --watch-ignore '*.log'

 A useful development-only pattern: keep a long-lived SSE connection (for example a dev stream or a Datastar GET that stays open).
 When watch restarts the server, that connection drops.
-On the new process, you can handle the next client connection by streaming a full HTML document (from <html> through </html>) over SSE using ds.sse.patch_elements with selector="html" and mode="outer".
+On the new process, handle the next client connection by streaming a full HTML document over SSE.

 • full_page in the snippet is that document: bytes, str, or HTML nodes for <html>…</html>.